-Conclusion: TBA
+Conclusion on R2-2001139: Intent of the CR seems agreeable.
+Some revisions to cover page to explain the calculations and to the numbers in the CR as per above are needed.

-Proposal: TBA
+Proposal 1 (R2-2001139): Agree to revised CR in R2-2001726 with the above changes.

 2.2 R2-2001156, R2-2001157 “Correction of UE assistance information Samsung Telecommunications

 The CR in the title is discussed in this section.
 Companies are requested to provide comments in the table below (one row for each new comment to better keep track of the discussion – please don’t edit the previous comments.